“A new world was born when the impressionists wrote it”

 But he waited for recognition for a very long time.
 The audience wanted to see the Greek goddesses or still lifes at the worst, so that they looked beautiful in the dining room.

 Manet wanted to write modern life.
 For example, courtesans.
-The result was his “Breakfast on the Grass.”
+The result was his “Luncheon on the Grass.”

 Two dandies rest in the company of ladies of easy virtue.
 One of them, as if nothing had happened, is sitting next to dressed men.

-Please, compare his “Breakfast on the Grass” with the work of Tom Couture, “The Romans in a Time of Decline”.
+Please, compare his “Luncheon on the Grass” with the work of Tom Couture, “The Romans in a Time of Decline”.

 Couture painting made a splash.
 The artist instantly became famous.

-The Breakfast on the Grass was accused of vulgarity.
+The Luncheon on the Grass was accused of vulgarity.
 Pregnant women were absolutely not recommended to look at it.

 In the Couture painting we see all the attributes of academism (traditional painting of the 16th-19th centuries).